-According to a AAA survey, more than one-quarter of drivers admitted they had driven while they were “so sleepy that [they] had a hard time keeping [their] eyes open.”
+According to a AAA survey, over one-quarter of drivers admitted they had driven while they were “so sleepy that [they] had a hard time keeping [their] eyes open” during the previous 30 days.
 In the eyes of the law, that’s negligence.

 Drowsy Drivers in Indiana

 - Early on September 14, 2014, a driver driving straight through from Yellowstone National Park crashed in Lake County, Indiana.
-The vehicle left the road, crashing into a ditch and narrowly missing a light pole.
-His passenger was taken to the hospital with non-life threatening injuries.
+The vehicle left the road, hitting a ditch and narrowly missing a light pole.
+His passenger was taken to the hospital.

 - On December 5, 2013, the driver of an SUV fell asleep and crashed head-on into a van hauling a trailer in Noble County, Indiana.
 The driver of the SUV was transported by helicopter to the hospital.

 - On May 17, 2013, four people were injured in Greenfield, Indiana, east of Indianapolis, when a driver fell asleep at the wheel and veered off the road.
 The vehicle hit a sheriff’s cruiser which had stopped to offer assistance to a driver whose truck had broken down.
 All four people involved were hospitalized.